 Fatigue management controls frequency and quantity of messaging to avoid over-solicitation of recipients and is often applied using a typology rule.

-Learn how to implement fatigue management in Adobe Campaign by using typology rules.
+This video explains how to implement fatigue management in Adobe Campaign Classic by applying typology rules.

-To create a pressure type typology rule leveraging the campaign optimization module, navigate to administration, campaign management, typology management, and typology rules.
-Select create new, then go to the general tab and update the label and internal name.
+To create the pressure type typology rule leveraging the campaign optimization module, navigate to Administration, Campaign Management, Typology Management, and Typology rules.
+Select Create New, then go to the General tab and update the label and internal name.

-Select the rule type to pressure.
-Then select the channel you wish the rule to be applied on.
+Select the rule type to Pressure, then select the channel that you wish the rule to be applied on.

-I’ll be demonstrating a fatigue rule with a constant threshold of two deliveries over a sliding period of seven days, which means the recipient will receive no more than two deliveries per seven day period.
-To configure this, set the sliding period to seven days and within the maximum number of messages block, set the threshold type to constant and quantity two.
+I’ll be demonstrating a fatigue rule with a constant threshold of two deliveries over a sliding period of seven days.
+Which means the recipient will receive no more than two deliveries per seven day period.
+To configure this, set the sliding period to seven days.
+And within the maximum number of messages block, set the threshold type to Constant and quantity, 2.

 The list of typologies will populate.
-Select the typology you wish to add the pressure rule to.
+Select the typology which to add the pressure rule to.